 The morphology of CdS greatly affects the absorption and transmission path of light, and different dimensions of CdS have different catalyst activity (Li et al., 2012).
-CdS can be divided into zero-dimensional, onedimensional, two-dimensional planar and three-dimensional planar structures (Table 1). zero-dimensional CdS exhibits greater photocatalytic capability (Gurin et al., 1999; Pal et al., 2004). but is relatively unstable and needs to be fixed to the carrier to inhibit agglomeration to form large particles (Chen et al., 2007); At present, the most in-depth research is one-dimensional structure of CdS, due to the small particle diameter, photoelectron and hole composite through the path is short, reducing the possibility of composite, with high photocatalytic activity (Tongying et al., 2014; Liu et al., 2015); The two-dimensional planar structure exposes more active crystals relative to the one-dimensional structure and improves its catalytic properties (Tao et al., 2003); 3D structures improve the performance of CdS photocatalytic materials by increasing the specific surface area of CdS, such as spherical and floral (Lin et al., 2008; Chen et al., 2008), such a structure can absorb more visible light.
+CdS can be divided into zero-dimensional, onedimensional, two-dimensional planar and three-dimensional planar structures (Table 1). zero-dimensional CdS exhibits greater photocatalytic capability (Gurin et al., 1999; Pal et al., 2004). but is relatively unstable and needs to be fixed to the carrier to inhibit agglomeration to form large particles (Chen et al., 2007); At present, the most in-depth research is one-dimensional structure of CdS, due to the small particle diameter, photoelectron and hole composite through the path is short, reducing the possibility of composite, with high photocatalytic crystals relative to the one-dimensional structure and improves its catalytic properties (Tao et al., 2003); 3D structures improve the performance of CdS photocatalytic materials by increasing the specific surface area of CdS, such as spherical and floral (Lin et al., 2008; Chen et al., 2008), such a structure can absorb more visible light.

-Dimension Feature Morphological structure Zero Dimension Excellent photocatalytic reaction driving force Zero Dimension One-dimensional High catalytic activity and large specific surface area One-dimensional Two-dimensional Larger surface area and thin thickness Two-dimensional Three-dimensional Enhanced intraporous interaction time drinking Three-dimensional absorption efficiency for improving photocatalytic reaction efficiency (Katz et al., 2002).
+Dimension Feature Morphological structure Zero Dimension Excellent photocatalytic reaction driving force Zero Dimension One-dimensional High catalytic activity and large specific surface area One-dimensional Two-dimensional Larger surface area and thin thickness Two-dimensional Three-dimensional Enhanced intraporous interaction time drinking absorption efficiency Three-dimensional and reactants facilitates photocatalytic efficiency and separation and transfer between carriers, providing a basis for improving photocatalytic reaction efficiency (Katz et al., 2002).
 CdS nanorats are one-dimensional nanostructures that enhance the absorption and scattering of light for long distance charge transmission (Ma et al., 2015); CdS nanosheets have a large specific surface area and a short migration distance (Liu et al., 2018), conducive to light absorption and transfer and improved photocatalytic performance (Xiong et al., 2018).
 Studies show that the thinner the photocatalytic activity of CdS nanoparticles the higher, but the absorption rate of the thin CdS nanoparticles decreases.
 In order to improve the utilization of light energy, CdS nanoparticles are designed into hollow spheres (Prieto et al., 2016).
 The light energy is reused by reflection of light on the basis of the two-dimensional structure.